-Darrelle Revis Facing 4 Charges After Alleged Altercation in Pittsburgh
+Darrelle Revis Charged After Alleged Altercation in Pittsburgh

 New York Jets cornerback Darrelle Revis was allegedly involved in an altercation in the South Side of Pittsburgh over the weekend.
 Conflicting reports have emerged regarding the nature of that altercation, however.

-The Pittsburgh Department of Public Safety released a statement on the incident, stating charges of robbery, terroristic threats, conspiracy and aggravated assault are pending against Revis, per Mike Garafolo of NFL.com:
+The Pittsburgh Department of Public Safety previously released a statement on the incident earlier in the day, per Mike Garafolo of NFL.com:

 Mike Garafolo @MikeGarafolo